iterative/dvc.org/content/docs/command-reference/push.md

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to upload data to remote storage.
 The default value is `4 * cpu_count()`.
 For SSH remotes, the default is `4`.
 Using more jobs may improve the overall transfer speed.
-  Alternatively, a custom value could be set in a configuration file using `jobs` option.
-See `dvc remote modify` for more information.
+  Note that the default value can be set using the `jobs` config option with `dvc remote modify`.

 - `-h`, `--help` - prints the usage/help message, and exit.